 Nymphenburg Palace is an unmissable sight in Bavaria.
 Plan to spend 3-4 hours there admiring the lavish Rococo style, the verdant gardens, and the great gallery of beauties.

-Practical Information and Tips for visiting Nymphenburg Palace in Munich:
+Practical Guide & Tips For visiting Nymphenburg Palace

-Getting there: The palace is 3 miles from central Miunich.
+Getting there: The palace is 3 miles from central Munich.
 Take Tram #17 from the train station or catch it Karlsplatz.
 The tram takes just 15 minutes.

-Pro tips: Backpacks and large bags must be checked into a locker by the gift shop before entering the self-guided tour.
+Pro tips: Backpacks and large bags must be checked into a locker by the gift shop before entering taking a self-guided tour.